amanvig1/website/content/post/05_bfs_vs_topo.md

 As we see from the simulations above, when we perform BFS and topological sort starting with the node `ryu`, we get the same path (or ordering) in both cases.

 So it can seem like BFS, which is much simpler to implement, works when you actually need a topological ordering.
 Depending on your graph, it may even work for all nodes in your graph.
-But of course, BFS makes no guarantees that all dependencies are completed before visiting a node.
+But of course, BFS makes no guarantees that all dependencies will be completed before visiting a node.
 It just happened to work for that particular graph or that particular node.

 <!-- With graph algorithms especially, it's important to test your algorithms on graphs beyond your use case.
 Things may *look* right but will fail in unexpected ways. -->